 Teaching about the Holocaust: Southern California Teacher Forum on Holocaust Education

 Every year the United States Memorial Museum, in cooperation with the University of Southern California (USC), will present "Teaching about the Holocaust: Southern California Teacher Forum on Holocaust Education', a three-day teacher professional development forum.
 The program will take place at USC and is offered free to teachers.
-More information can be found by visiting United States Holocaust Memorial Museum
+More information can be found by visiting United States Holocaust Memorial Museum website.

 Patriot Day Observance

 September 11th marks the annual commemoration of the attacks on the US in 2001.
 A response to this event has been a resurgence of patriotism and a growing commitment to service.Observance of Patriot Day_Resources.pdf

 The Smithsonian Museums on Main Street Traveling Exhibit, Journey Stories will be at the Heritage Museum of Orange County located in Santa Ana from October 5, 2014 to November 16, 2014.
 Journey Stories is about how we and our ancestors came to America.
 To prepare for the exhibit, Museums on Main Street provides lesson plans, reading lists, scavenger hunts, teacher guides and much more.
 For mote information, visit the website.

 Constitution Day takes place on September 17th every year.
 All agencies receiving federal funds commemorate the signing of the U.S. Constitution on or about September 17th.
 The Orange County Department of Education and partner organizations offer a number of resources and events for teachers and students.

 - Constitutional Rights Foundation - OC Annual Constitution Day Event for High School Students, learn more!

 - Constitution Day Seminar coming soon, check back for more details!